alex-page/github-project-automation-plus/README.md

 Make sure your permissions for your personal access token are correctly configured.
 Follow the above guide on permissions.

+## Local development

+To set up the action for local development and testing:

+1. Create a fork of the github-project-automation-plus
+2. Create a new repository with a project
+3. Add a workflow file that changes the `uses` to your forked repository: `uses: my-fork/github-project-automation-plus@master`
+3. Make changes to your action and deploy them to GitHub

 ## Release History

 - v0.2.3 - Replace reserved secret `GITHUB_TOKEN` with `GITHUB_TOKEN` in documentation